symfony/symfony-docs/doctrine/events.rst

 Doctrine Lifecycle Callbacks
 ----------------------------

-Lifecycle callbacks are defined as methods inside the entity you want to modify.
+Lifecycle callbacks are defined as public methods inside the entity you want to modify.
 For example, suppose you want to set a ``createdAt`` date column to the current date, but only when the entity is first persisted (i.e. inserted).
 To do so, define a callback for the ``prePersist`` Doctrine event: